USMC East Coast Drill Instructors Association

 2020

 James Wesley Vierheller, 83, of Boomer, died Wednesday, Dec.
 9, 2020, at his home.
 He was born June 9, 1937, in Belmont County, Ohio.
-He was a U.S. Marine.
-Graveside service will be Monday, Dec.
-21, 2020, at Salisbury National Cemetery.

 Freddy Buchholz, 69, of Fannett, died Wednesday, November 4, 2020, at Baptist Hospitals of Southeast Texas, Beaumont.